abhishek621/abhishek621/README.md

 - **Cloud Platforms:** AWS

 ## 🌱 I'm Currently Learning
 I believe in continuous learning and staying up-to-date with the latest technologies.
-Currently, I am focused on improving my skills in Spring Cloud, Kubernetes, and exploring serverless architecture.
+Currently, I am focused on improving my skills in Full Stack Development, Kubernetes, and exploring AWS services.

 ## 👨‍💻 Projects
 Here are a few projects I've worked on: